beehive-lab/tornado-insight/README.md

 for developers to identify and resolve issues in their TornadoVM applications.
 If a TornadoVM task is compatible with TornadoVM, the test will output the generated OpenCL kernel code for it, so that developers can test it.
 If it is not compatible, it will output an exception.
-In addition, test run times are displayed in the lower right corner to allow developers to evaluate performance.
+In addition, the elapsed time for running the checks is displayed in the bottom right corner.

 ## How to use TornadoInsight?
 This section covers the initial steps that are required in order to correctly setup the plugin project inside the IntelliJ IDE.